Written by Hakkı Yılmaz

 Translation is “the act of rendering a text into another language than the one it is written”.
 However, due to cultural, traditional differences between languages, and the diversity arising from authentic conceptualization and imagination, literal translation of objects, acts, situations, symbols and emotions is not possible.
 Therefore, the original text is not translated verbatim, containing all characteristics and emphasis contained therein but only the core sense is conveyed [communication of mental and emotional message].
 Therefore, a verbatim translation of an ordinary text [an exact representation of authentic characteristics of the original text] is not possible.
 Accordingly, verbatim translation of works of art such as poems, novels, stories, etc. is not possible either.

-Verbatim translation [exact representation] of the Qur’an, a miracle of literature, which originally is in Arabic and has many analogous Ayat, into another language is impossible.
-Therefore, artistic aspects of the Qur’an and deep emphasis contained in it must be left in its original form and only messages must be carried over by opting one of the analogous senses.
+Verbatim translation [exact representation] of the Qur’an, a miracle of literature, which originally is in Arabic and has many analogous Ayat, into another language is definitely not possible.
+Therefore, artistic aspects of the Qur’an and deep emphasis contained in it must be left in its original form and only messages must be carried over by opting one of the analogous meanings.
 The meaning acquired this way is called “interpretation”.

 Interpretations may not be considered as decisive [an exact representation of the original will of Allah].
-Because an interpretation of the Qur’an by a person is the emphasis of one of the rich senses of the Qur’an in line with her/his own judgments.
+Because an interpretation of the Qur’an by a person is the emphasis of one of the rich meanings of the Qur’an in line with her/his own determination.
 This emphasis varies in accordance with the level of wisdom of the respective individuals.